Cannot open a saved Answer that contains a formula

 When you define a formula, the data type it returns is set automatically.
 This can lead to problems, if you build another formula that uses the output of the first formula as input.
 This can be hard to understand, so an example will be helpful.

-Suppose you have created a worksheet that contains a formula called "weekday" defined as:
+Suppose you have created a Worksheet that contains a formula called "weekday" defined as:

 The output of that formula is the day of the week (Monday, Tuesday, etc.) returned as a text string (VARCHAR, ATTRIBUTE).

-Then suppose you create an answer using the worksheet as a source.
-And in the answer, you create another formula on top of the formula column in the worksheet.
+Then suppose you create an Answer using the Worksheet as a source.
+And in the Answer, you create another formula on top of the formula column in the Worksheet.
 This formula is supposed to return the day of the week that is two days after the given day of the week:

 weekday + 2

 In this case, you have effectively created a formula on top of another formula.
-This works fine, so long as the data types in the worksheet formula can work in the answer formula.
-If not, you may not be able to save the answer, or open it after it has been saved.
+This works fine, so long as the data types in the Worksheet formula can work in the Answer formula.
+If not, you may not be able to save the Answer, or open it after it has been saved.
 Here, the second formula you created does not work, because it is invalid.
 It is trying to subtract a number from a text string.

-If you encounter this issue, you must open the worksheet and edit its formula so that it returns the type expected by the formula that was built on top of it.
+If you encounter this issue, you must open the Worksheet and edit its formula so that it returns the type expected by the formula that was built on top of it.
 In this case, a numeric data type.

-You must change the underlying worksheet column to use day_number_of_week instead of day_of_week.
+You must change the underlying Worksheet column to use day_number_of_week instead of day_of_week.
 This is because day_number_of_week returns a numeric data type.

 Here are the steps to resolve an issue like this:

-Open the underlying worksheet that contains the formula whose output data type you need to change.
+Open the underlying Worksheet that contains the formula whose output data type you need to change.

-Click the formula name to edit the formula.
+Select the formula name to edit the formula.